900 University Ave, Riverside, CA 92521

 Educational and Employment Opportunities

-Pollinator Identification and Analysis: Seeking UCR undergraduate student (CNAS junior or senior preferred) to help a second-year Ph.D. student in the Wilson-Rankin Lab in the UCR Entomology Department with research during Winter Quarter 2017.
+Pollinator Identification and Analysis: Seeking UCR undergraduate student (CNAS junior or senior preferred) to help a second-year Ph.D. student in the Wilson-Rankin Lab in the UCR Entomology Department with research during Summer 2018.
 Position available ASAP.
 Volunteer (without salary) position, roughly 10-15 hours per week.
 Responsibilities will include:

 * Lab work at UCR.
-This will involve drying, pinning, labeling, and sorting insects (particularly bees) collected from field work for preservation and subsequent identification, as well as performing tasks in ArcGIS software and processing insect samples for toxicity analyses.
+This will involve preparing bees collected from field work for preservation and subsequent identification, as well as performing tasks in ArcGIS software and processing insect samples for toxicity analyses.

 * Plant maintenance.
 Sowing seeds and regular watering and pruning of plants in the glass greenhouses at UCR.

-Any undergraduate students interested in volunteering or seeking research experience are encouraged to contact Prof. Rankin.
+Any undergraduate students interested in volunteering or seeking research experience are encouraged to contact Dr. Rankin.